udacity/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image6]

-Once I had my lane-line pixels, I fit a second order polynomial to the left and right lane points separately (lines 214 - 267 of video_pipeline.py").
+Once I had my lane-line pixels, I fit a second order polynomial to the left and right lane points separately (lines 214 - 267 of "video_pipeline.py").
 Here's an example of the resulting polynomial:

 ![alt text][image7]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I calculated the radius of curvature of the lane in lines 269 - 277 of "video_pipeline.py".
+Since the left and right lanes have different curvatures, I decided to estimate a center curvature for the lane.
+I did this by calculating the midpoint between the lanes at three points, and then fitting a second order polynomial to these midpoints.
+I then used the midpoint polynomial in the standard radius of curvature calculation.

+I calculate the position of the vehicle with respect to the center of the lane in lines 279 - 283 of "vehicle_pipeline.py".
+The first step was to calculate the center of the vehicle.
+I assumed that the camera was mounted in the center of the vehicle, and therefore the center of the vehicle was the center of the original image.
+I then drew a line in the original image and performed the perspective transform to see where the center of the vehicle was in the top down view.
+I used the pixel value for the warped center location at the bottom of the image (closest to the car) as my starting point.
+In order to calculate the offset, I compared my estimated left lane line location at the bottom of the image to my warped center location less half the width of the lane line.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I transformed my projection back to the original perspective in lines 285 - 300 of "video_pipeline.py".
+Here's what the final result looks like:

-![alt text][image6]
+![alt text][image8]

 ---